 Emily Dickinson attended Mount Holyoke Female Seminary for two terms in 1847-48 but it was a mixed experience for her.
-For one thing, the curriculum repeated many of the texts and subjects Dickinson had studied at Amherst Academy, which she attended from 1840-47, and which was a more progressive institution that created the conditions that nurtured and even shaped her growing literary gifts.
-Dickinson was also extremely homesick and uncomfortable with the religious revival occurring at that time at Mount Holyoke, in which she was classified and remained throughout her life as “a No-Hoper.”
+For one thing, the curriculum repeated many of the texts and subjects Dickinson had studied at Amherst Academy, which she attended from 1840-47 and was a more progressive institution that nurtured and even shaped her growing literary gifts.
+Dickinson was also extremely homesick and uncomfortable with the religious revival occurring at the time at Mount Holyoke, in which she was classified with several other girls as “a No-Hoper.”

 “The Christian World is Indebted … Most of All to Mary Lyon”

 “The prospect brightens, and popular confidence has been greatly reinforced by the appointment of general-in-chief [Halleck], virtually vacant since Gen. McClelland went into Virginia.
 He has command of all the land forces of the United States and will direct the general movements of the war.”

 “The new tariff, with its increased duties upon [British] goods, and the impediments placed in the way of trade, seems to have filled the cup of English bitterness to the brim.”